uisikdag/uisikdag.github.io/_pages/about.md

 BIM & IoT Integration for Smarter Cities
 ------
-During my PhD I worked as a Senior Researcher at Coventry University with [Nigel Trodd](https://www.linkedin.com/in/nigeltrodd) in :04 on Smart Cities with [IntelCities](https://www.itas.kit.edu/english/projects_pask04_intelcity.php) project, where I learned about distributed computing and service oriented approaches for integration, and frameworks such as [COM+](https://en.wikipedia.org/wiki/Component_Object_Model) and [CORBA](https://www.corba.org/), which later helped me to understand [SOAP](https://en.wikipedia.org/wiki/SOAP) and [REST](https://en.wikipedia.org/wiki/REST).
+During my PhD I worked as a Senior Researcher at Coventry University with [Nigel Trodd](https://www.linkedin.com/in/nigeltrodd) in :04 on Smart Cities with [IntelCities](https://www.itas.kit.edu/english/projects_pask04_intelcity.php) project, where I learned about distributed computing and service oriented approaches for integration, and  coded in frameworks such as
+[COM+](https://en.wikipedia.org/wiki/Component_Object_Model) and [CORBA](https://www.corba.org/),
+which later helped me to code in [SOAP](https://en.wikipedia.org/wiki/SOAP) and [REST](https://en.wikipedia.org/wiki/REST) styles.
 This has encouraged me to work on implementation of [SOA](https://en.wikipedia.org/wiki/Service-oriented_architecture) and [Design Patterns](https://en.wikipedia.org/wiki/Software_design_pattern) and [IoT](https://en.wikipedia.org/wiki/Internet_of_things) for/within BIM based information sharing environments.
  I was so lucky to find the chance to share my ideas and implementations on BIM based Service Oriented Architectures with this [paper](https://www.sciencedirect.com/science/article/abs/pii/S0926580509001769)